 Cannabis Infused Coconut Oil

-Coconut oil is my go-to fat-based infusion.
+Cannabis coconut oil is my go-to fat-based infusion.
 Even though I’m not totally convinced that the high saturated fat content makes it more potent than all of the rest, it is incredibly potent and is the most versatile oil out of the bunch.
 It’s amazing for creating salves, baked goods and cannacaps.

 On its own, coconut oil has a myriad of health benefits like improved memory, energy, digestion, and skin issues and has been known to help in the treatment of Alzheimer’s, Cancer, Arthritis and UTIs (to name just a few).